 Fresh air is essential in your Birdroom

-When building your birdroom you must give careful consideration to how to replace the air inside you birdroom on a regular basis.
+When building your birdroom you must give careful consideration to how to replace the air inside you birdroom.
 Feather dust soon starts to land on all the surfaces and if inhaled can cause health problems for you or your birds.
-Air flow can be achieve in a number of ways, air vents, netted windows, extractor fan etc but we must be careful not to introduce drafts so careful planning is needed.
+Air flow can be achieve in a number of ways, air vents, netted windows, extractor fan etc. But we must be careful not to introduce drafts so careful planning is needed.

-Also the hatchway to the outside flight is always open so there is some air flowing in when the fans are not working, again there is a netted opening a another wall to encourage air flow.
-Finally a old Air Vac system is situated on the ceiling in the centre of the birdroom which is manually operated but will soon be on a timer.
-The micron filters have been replace due to the age of the unit but the feather dust and other particulates are collected very efficiently judging by the amount of dust comes from the unit when its cleaned.
+Also the hatchway to the outside flight is always open.
+So there is some air flowing in when the fans are not working.
+Again there is a netted opening a another wall to encourage air flow.
+Finally a old Air Vac system is situated on the ceiling in the centre of the birdroom.
+Which is manually operated but could soon be on a timer.
+The micron filters have been replace due to the age of the unit but the feather dust and other particulates are collected.
+Very efficiently judging by the amount of dust coming from the unit when its cleaned.

 A vacuum cleaner is used weekly and l tend to use a weakened disinfectant mixture sprayed on the outside of the nestboxes to keep the any dust down and secondly to keep the humidity inside the nestbox correct having the wrong humidity can lead to poor hatching percentages.

 Air Vacuum units are available from a number of suppliers throughout the UK and vary in price a couple of images and links to the websites are on the left hand side of this page.

 It saddens me to find out that Allan Fairgrieve of Cage & Avian Solutions pasted away yesterday